yess44909/Lichess-STB/README.md

 You have to use an webserver.
 For beginners, I recommend using XAMPP if you're on Windows.

+You will absolutely **need** to create an Lichess API key before playing!

 _This is designed to run on Apache_

 Copy the whole lichess folder into your environnement, like as example "C:\xampp\htdocs\lichess"